 Are you the type that likes to back a proven winner?
 With the most years in the industry and hundreds of thousands of tickets dismissed nationwide, Ticket School is your obvious choice.

 At the end of the day, whatever course you choose will represent an investment of several hours for you to complete, but it doesn’t have to be a drag!
 While the amount of time your state requires may seem punitive, reframe it instead.
 Choose to view this experience as an investment in yourself.
-After all, the knowledge you gain may save you from future tickets and may even save your life.
+After all, the knowledge you gain may save you from future tickets and maybe your life.

 We wish you luck in your defensive driving course hunt, and always remember, safety first!